userigorgithub/annotation_practice/README.md

 //invoke the playWithCats function with cat1 = 'Pumpernickel', cat2 = 'Nigel',
 //and toy = 'paperclip'
 playWithCats('Pumpernickel', 'Nigel', 'paperclip')
+// this function will output the string - "Hello Pumpernickel and Nigel - how are you both doing this fine morning!"
 ```

 #### Ruby Example